CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: METHODOLOGY

 \paragraph{Inter-neighborhood Rank-Level Aggregation.} Following the rank-wise selective state-space propagation in Equation~\ref{rankssm}, CCMamba aggregates information across different topological ranks to generate contextually enriched embeddings for each cell.
 Specifically, for a cell $\sigma$ , $\mathcal{R}(\sigma)$ denotes the set of ranks adjacent to $\sigma$ via incidence relations (e.g., a edge is adjacent to nodes and faces).
 Let $\mathbf{h}_{\text{intra},\sigma}^{(\ell)}$ be the representation of $\sigma$ after intra-rank propagation, and $\tilde{\mathbf{H}}_{\text{intra},\mathcal{N}_r(\sigma)}^{(\ell)}$ denote the collection of neighbor representations $h_{\text{intra},r}^{(l)}$ at rank $r$.
 For $k$-cell, the embedding function $\phi_2$ at layer $\ell+1$ is computed with the summation function, defined as

-where $\phi_1$ is a nonlinear update function (e.g., an MLP), and $\mathrm{Mamba}_{r}$ denotes the rank-specific selective state-space module that dynamically filters and integrates cross-rank contextual signals.
-This construction provides a unified state-space interpretation of higher-order message passing while remaining faithful to the combinatorial structure of the complex.
+where $\phi_1$ is a nonlinear update function (e.g., an MLP layer), and $\mathrm{Mamba}_{r}$ denotes the rank-specific selective state-space module that dynamically filters and integrates cross-rank contextual signals.
+This construction provides a unified state-space interpretation of higher-order message passing while remaining faithful to the combinatorial complex.

 After computing rank-wise outputs $h_{\text{intra},0}^{(\ell+1)}, h_{\text{intra},1}^{(\ell+1)}, h_{\text{intra},2}^{(\ell+1)}$, the CCMamba layer refines each representation through residual connections, dropout, and layer normalization: